Metropolitan City of Florence

-The Metropolitan City of Florence (città metropolitana di Firenze) is an administrative division called metropolitan city in the Tuscany region, Italy.
+The Metropolitan City of Florence (città metropolitana di Firenze) is an administrative division called metropolitan city in the Tuscany region of Italy.
 Its capital is the city of Florence.
-It replaced the Province of Florence.
+It replaced the province of Florence.
 It was first created by the reform of local authorities (Law 142/1990) and then established by the Law 56/2014.
 It has been operative since 1 January 2015.

 Geography

 The Metropolitan City of Florence is bordered by the Metropolitan City of Bologna in the north, the province of Ravenna and Forlì-Cesena in the north-east, the province of Prato, Pistoia and Lucca in the north-west, the province of Pisa in the west, the province of Siena in the south and the province of Arezzo in the east and southeast.

 Much of its territory lies in the plain of the Arno river and has thus become an exurban sprawl around the city of Florence.
 The northeastern part of the metropolitan city, in the Apennines, remains less developed.
 Romagna Granducale is the name given to the region lying on the northern slopes of Apennines.
 Corn, wine and silk are the chief products in the valley regions.
 Silk manufacturing was an important industry in the medieval times.
 Renaissance polymath Leonardo da Vinci was born in the village of Anchiano, which is a part of the Metropolitan City of Florence.
 The capital Florence is a well known cultural and a large tourist centre.